SchemaStore/schemastore/CONTRIBUTING.md

 </details>

-Once you have created the schema and its associated testing files, you can run the Grunt task that validates that your schema is corect:
+Once you have created the schema and its associated testing files, you can run the Grunt task that validates that your schema is correct:

 ```sh
 cd src